This Production Budget Template Will Save Your Life

 Production expenses include everything that happens on set: location fees, equipment rentals, permits, labor costs, and catering.
 You’ll also want to have some “petty cash” on hand — money that you can give to a production assistant to run to the store and pick up anything you forgot to buy beforehand.

 Whether you pay for everything using cash or credit, always get a line-item receipt so you can square the actual expenses with your estimates.
-Don’t forget to factor in recoverable expenses such as security deposits for equipment or locations.
+Don’t forget to factor in recoverable expenses such as security deposits for equipment or production locations.

 Post-Production expenses cover the editing and distribution of your project.
 If you’re shooting on film stock, you’ll need to budget for development.
 If your project includes video, then you may need to hire an editor and soundtrack designer.

 Be sure to include your “deliverables” or the finished copy of the project you’ll provide your client.
-Will you send it via Dropbox Pro or purchase a USB Flash drive?
+Will you send it via Dropbox Pro or purchase a USB flash drive?
 Are you mailing out prints to your Kickstarter supporters or to an art gallery?

 Sample production budget